angrysky56/reflective-agent-architecture/README.md

          - Neo4j: Must be running on bolt://localhost:7687
          - Ollama: Must be running on http://localhost:11434, models pulled
-         - sentencetransformers model will take time to download first run

       5. Restart Claude Desktop to load the MCP server